No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 And that's from the black community.

-It was amazing, it was emotional, and it was the most candid I've seen the president.
+And it was the most candid I've seen the president.

-Yeah, yeah, he's president of everybody.
+Because did you hear, yeah, yeah, he's president of everybody.

-Yeah, we get that like big deal.
+Yeah, we get that.

 BFD.